 One person’s failure to yield the right-of-way to another almost always causes a side-angle crash.
 This often happens, for example, when a driver runs a red light or stop sign, or fails to pick a safe moment to pull into traffic or cross a busy road.

 Why do drivers make that potentially deadly mistake?
-Here are some common explanations:
+Here are some common explanations for most broadside collisions:

 - Turning left.
 A left turn across a lane of opposing traffic exposes the side of a car to a collision.
 Drivers who make ill-advised left-hand turns, fail to perceive oncoming vehicles, or misjudge the time they have to cross a lane, risk causing a T-bone accident.